jackdwalker/Portfolio/README.md

 #### Accessibility
 I strove to make my website as accessible as possible for people with visual impairments.
 I tried to keep colour-blindness in mind when I chose my theme colours, and after already leaning towards white-on-black it made it an easy decision for me to make.
 I tried to keep my remaining color palette at an acceptable degree of contrast for anyone to be able to visually engage with my content.
 I ensured to have appropriate alt-text for my pictures so that screen readers would be able to accurately describe the picture to the blind or visually impaired users of my website.
 #### Performance
+With a very image heavy website, loading speed can be an issue.
+I tried to compress my images to as small a size as possible without affecting the visual quality of the picture.
 ### Challenges
 Changed header format to be the same across all versions because of issues with nav responsiveness and a lack of time to fix it and get everything else done